rizzodev/delivery-now-rest-api/README.md

 ### So docker run will be like this :

-docker run --rm --name delivery-now-rest-api -p 80:9091 -p 8000:8000 delivery-now-rest-api
+docker run --name delivery-now-rest-api -p 80:9091 -p 8000:8000 delivery-now-rest-api

-added --rm to destroy after container stop, --name for naming and here we are exposing port 80 as our main application, and 8000 as jobrunr.
+--name for naming and here we are exposing port 80 as our main application, and 8000 as jobrunr.

 ### Push docker image to docker hub